 A Participant must ensure that-

-where the Client elects to deposit securities in the name of the Nominee of a Participant, the Client shall be timeously advised of, and shall be in a position to exercise its rights as a member of the Issuer, or legal owner of the securities in the Issuer, as if the Client were the registered member of the Issuer or legal owner of the securities;
+where the Client elects to deposit securities in the name of an approved Nominee, the Client shall be timeously advised of, and shall be in a position to exercise its rights as a beneficial holder of the securities in the Issuer, as if the Client were the registered holder of the Issuer or beneficial holder of the securities;

 all interest, dividend, capital redemption payments and all other entitlements received by the Participant from an Issuer of securities, will be paid in accordance with the client mandate, rules and depository directives, to the Client upon receipt in accordance with the Client's holdings at the date that the entitlement was calculated;

-all notices, reports and circulars regarding rights and other benefits accruing to the securities which are received by a Participant from the Issuer of securities, except as contemplated in the rules and the depository directive dealing with the processing of corporate actions, are conveyed within a reasonable time to the Client concerned and that the rights of Participants or Clients are not in any way diminished by the fact that securities held by them or on their behalf are held collectively in the CSD;
+all notices, reports and circulars regarding rights and other benefits accruing to the securities which are received by a Participant from the Issuer of securities, except as contemplated in the rules and the depository directive dealing with the processing of corporate actions, are conveyed within a reasonable time to the Client concerned;

-authenticated instructions are sent to the CSD for any settlements, transfers and any other CSD communication matters.
+authenticated instructions are sent to the CSD for any settlements, transfers and any other CSD communication matters;

 any fees or charges be disclosed to Clients and Issuers for its services as per section 32(2)(f) of the Act;

-statements in respect of securities accounts, central securities accounts or Issuer accounts, are provided to Clients at least bi-annually;
+statements in respect of securities accounts or central securities accounts are provided to Clients at least bi-annually;

 all entries in securities accounts or central securities accounts, pursuant to an instruction, are recorded in the statements provided to Clients;

 clients are advised in writing, within 10 (ten) business days, by the Participant, its trustee, liquidator, curator, judicial manager, administrator or other lawful agent, of any suspension, restriction or termination of its participation.
-Such advice shall include a reference to the Client’s obligation to advise the Participant, its trustee, liquidator, curator, judicial manager, administrator or other lawful agent to which Participant the Client’s securities shall be transferred within thirty calendar days of the Client receiving such notification, failing which rule 5.6.3.1 would apply; and
+Such advice shall include a reference to the Client’s obligation to advise the Participant, its trustee, liquidator, curator, judicial manager, administrator or other lawful agent to which Participant the Client’s securities shall be transferred within 30 (thirty) calendar days of the Client receiving such notification, failing which rule 5.6.3.1 would apply; and

 where a compliance officer post becomes vacant, that a temporary compliance officer be appointed for a period of no longer than 3 (three) months, unless otherwise directed by the Controlling Body.

-No Participant may open a securities account or a central securities account for a person for whom a Participant believes or suspects requires approval as a Nominee under section 76 of the Act without having taken reasonable measures to ascertain that such person has the necessary approval.
+No Participant may open a securities account or a central securities account for a person for whom a Participant believes or suspects requires approval as a Nominee under section 76 of the Act without having taken measures to ascertain that such person has the necessary approval.

+Participants must adhere to all these rules and depository directives.

 ADMINISTRATION AND MAINTENANCE OF INFORMATION